SwiftERM Hyper-personalisation for ecommerce email marketing

 • Ongoing and constant business and technology disruption is putting increased pressure on all business and technology leaders to demonstrate the value of their initiatives.

 • D&A is increasingly distributed in business lines with significant benefits to business domains.
-However, alignment and collaboration with D&A teams is needed to ensure D&A-enabled change, organisational agility to respond to change and connected decision making.
+However, alignment and collaboration with D&A teams are needed to ensure D&A-enabled change, organisational agility to respond to change and connected decision-making.

 • Focusing solely on ROI to guide investment decisions leads to overweighting tactical versus disruptive benefits and misallocation of resources.